wingos80/thesis_notes/Master_notes.md

 Ranked, 1 = highest priority

 1. Draft research plan
+	1. The research questions in this plan are the truncated version!!!
+They leave out the redacted and supplementary texts!
 2. Draft literature study (should add text to touch over exploration vs exploitation)
 	1. Finish writing DRL sections
 		1. Would be nice to define some expressions with which to illustrate gradient descent optimizers, like defining the loss function or the gradients and partial derivatives....
 	2. Finish writing flying-v sections
 	3. Writing a section on the state of the art of RL.
+		1. For FTC RL, one promising approach in literature is to use ADP style RL's, which is logical since they are more adaptive than model-free DRL algorithms. (see ftc rl folder under 4th literature study)
 	4. Write chapter intro
 	5. Write section intros